LGBT Issues in Jamaica

-- The U.S. Embassy in Jamaica should augment its work to increase the ability of Jamaican civil society and the Jamaican LGBT movement to influence change in Jamaica.
+- The U.S. Embassy in Jamaica should continue its work to increase the ability of Jamaican civil society and the Jamaican LGBT movement to influence change in Jamaica.

 - Lifeline program: This valuable program should be made known to LGBT people who are in need of emergency protection or are facing immediate risks of violence.

-- USAID should review all of its programming in Jamaica to ensure it is inclusive of LGBT issues and coordinated with the LGBT community.
+- Consistent with President Obama’s Memorandum of December 6, 2011, on international initiatives to advance LGBT rights, USAID should review all of its programming in Jamaica to ensure it is inclusive of LGBT issues and coordinated with the LGBT community.

 - The U.S. Congress should raise the issue of human rights in Jamaica in oversight hearings and support U.S. leadership on human rights and LGBT rights, including through legislation.